Senior Physiotherapist | Lead Coach

-An initial as a Nutritional counsellor allowed access to the small but significant coaching business that was developing.
+An initial role as a Nutritional Counsellor allowed access to the small but significant coaching business that was developing.
 A later personal training course allowed further access as an exercise therapist (Physio-assistant) through which community rehabilitation could be provided.
-Experiential learning with support from Barry; rather like an apprenticeship, guides her progression through which, she has moved and progressed to become a highly accomplished and respected therapist.
+Experiential learning with support from Barry, rather like an apprenticeship, guides her progression through which she has moved and progressed to become a highly accomplished and respected therapist.

 This clinical, experiential and educational development has seen Lyndsay’s skill and confidence improve no end.
-This is made more impressive with her diagnosis of Dyslexia however has been marked to the point where she is now not just an integral part of the team; but the lead in the community and rehabilitation wing of the business.
+This is made even more impressive given her diagnosis of Dyslexia.
+Lyndsay is now both an integral part of the team and the lead practitioner in the Community and Rehabilitation wing of the business.

 Sports & Coaching Background

-Lyndsay has been involved in motorsport and off road competition, but her passion for physical sport did not begin until later in life.
+Lyndsay has been involved in Motorsport and Off-Road competition all her life but her passion for physical sport did not begin until later in life.

 Barry not only helped with the rehab process, but also taught her to swim, ride and run.
 Coping strategies to cope with the dyslexia as well as dyspraxia and asthma saw steady but definite progression.
-Believing anything is possible helps the ethos that everyone can achieve in life; its just the pathway that needs to be unlocked.
+Believing anything is possible helps the ethos that everyone can achieve in life and that it is just the appropriate method and pathway that needs to be identified for this to happen.

-Qualifying as a personal training and completing level 1 British Triathlon coaching as well as swimming teacher’s courses have allowed a clear love for working with people to help them achieve goals and targets.
+Qualifying as a Personal Trainer and completing Level 1 British Triathlon Coaching as well as swimming teacher’s courses have allowed a clear love for working with people to help them achieve their goals and targets.